copenlu/stat-nlp-book/README.md

 We assume you have a command line interface (CLI) in your OS (bash, zsh, cygwin, git-bash, power-shell etc.).
-We assume this CLI sets the variable `$PWD` to the current variable.
+We assume this CLI sets the variable `$PWD` to the current directory.
 If it doesn't replace all mentions of `$PWD` with the current directory you are in.

 ### Install Docker